 - Sell a portion of the business

-- Save taxes; both personal and corporate
+- Save on personal and corporate taxes

 - Motivate and retain employees